conoroshea1996/elderJsTest/src/routes/blog/recruiting-software-help-better-hires.md

 ---
-title: "5 ways recruiting software can help you make better hires"
+title: '5 ways recruiting software can help you make better hires'
-date: "2016-09-27"
+date: '2016-09-27'
 categories:
-  - "choosing-an-ats"
+  - 'choosing-an-ats'
-slug: "recruiting-software-help-better-hires"
+slug: 'recruiting-software-help-better-hires'
-seoTitle: "5 ways recruiting software can help you make better hires"
+seoTitle: '5 ways recruiting software can help you make better hires'
-seoDescription: "Does your hiring strategy need a serious upgrade?
-Find out 5 ways recruiting software can help you make better hiring decisions"
+seoDescription: 'Does your hiring strategy need a serious upgrade?
+Find out 5 ways recruiting software can help you make better hiring decisions'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo.jpg"
+coverImage: '/images/pexels-photo.jpg'
 ---

 Self-help books.
 Running marathons.
 Meal prep.
 We're all looking for new ways to do the things we do every day, but somehow better - better than the Joneses next door.
 You may already have an effective process of recruiting, but how can you improve it?
 Recruiting software is your trump card.
 Here's how you can truly embarrass the competition using online recruiting software.